8deline/Mentorapp/README.md

 # Mentorapp
-A full-stack web application to find mentors to grow in your career
+A full-stack web application to find mentors to supercharge your career